greystate/turbolicious/README.md

 The main JavaScript file is the `js/modules/app.js` file - you'll find two wrapper files in the js/ directory: `app.module.js` and `app.nomodule.js`.
 They both get processed and compiled into the `build/assets/` folder.
-The module.js file only gets bundled while the nomodule.js file is transpiled with Babel first and then bundled.
+The module.js file is only getting bundled.
+The nomodule.js file is transpiled with Babel first and then bundled.

 Both files are referenced from the HTML - but in this way: